donivanjames/BNSv1-2/README.md

 - Every frame we're querying ALL obstacles, could slow down system
 - A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
 - We're calling querySelectorAll twice every frame for obstacles (in update and getRects)
-- Priority: Get mobile version working properly (could maybe batch render alternate batches of commands with deltaTime)
+- Priority: Get mobile version working properly
 - Need to clean up all the code
 - Allow player to jump slightly before touching the ground
 - Need to fix first jump 'no sound' bug